superkojiman/jekyll-now/_posts/2021-04-26-cyber-apocalypse-ctf-2021-pwnables.md

 ### Recycle

 The `recycle()` function prompt the user for what material to recycle.
 Whatever option the user selects, the `form()` function is called which asks the user if this is their first time recycling.
-A counter is mainted in 0x603080 as `rec_count` which keeps track of how many times a user has recycled.
+A counter is maintained in 0x603080 as `rec_count` which keeps track of how many times a user has recycled.
 If the user recyles 5 times, the binary leaks the libc address of `printf()`.
 If the user recycles 10 times, the binary allows the user to enter an arbitrary address and leaks its value.
 This is effectively a read primitive.

 ### Win function